 We hope that the organ will now give pleasure to many generations of the congregation at St Peter's and that it will also assume an important role in the bi-ennial International Organ Festival for which St Albans is so famous.

-View the Specification of the organ in St Peter's Church, St Albans (completed 2006)
+View the Specification of the organ in St Peter's Church, St Albans (completed 2006) and pipe scales.

 Case & Technical Design Geoff McMahon (Team Leader)